logeshwaran2097-hue/logeshwaran2097-hue/README.md

 ### 👨‍💻 About Me & My Story

 I am a passionate **Software Engineer and Tech Entrepreneur** with a strong foundation in **Artificial Intelligence and Data Science**.
-I bridge the gap between complex backend architectures and intuitive, pixel-perfect user interfaces.
+I bridge the gap between complex backend architectures and intuitive, high-performance user interfaces.

 Whether building scalable institutional web portals handling thousands of active users or crafting high-converting custom digital presences for clients, I believe that **great software is built at the intersection of performance, clean design, and real-world utility**.